-During the first quarter of fiscal 2005, the Company and the Other Investor committed to fund an additional \$3 million each.
-At December 26, 2004, the Company had not yet funded \$1 million of this amount.
-The Company continues to have active discussions with Inquam and the Other Investor concerning the necessary funding for all or a part of Inquam's business plan, potential restructuring and investment by other parties.
-The Company and the Other Investor expect that they will need to provide additional funding of up to \$10 million each to Inquam and additional guarantees of up to \$27 million each in order to complete the financing transaction with the potential lenders.
-Such additional funding will be provided only with commensurate support or consideration being provided by the Other Investor.
+During the second quarter of fiscal 2005, the Company and the Other Investor also agreed to provide \$3 million each to Inquam for other purposes.
+At March 27, 2005, the Company had not yet funded \$1 million of this amount.
+The Company and the Other Investor continue to have active discussions with Inquam concerning the necessary funding for all or a part of Inquam's business plan, potential restructuring and investment by other parties.
+While the Company may provide some additional funding in furtherance of Inquam's business plan, the amount and form of such support is unknown, and none is expected without commensurate support or consideration being provided by the Other Investor.

 Other.
-Other strategic investments as of December 26, 2004 and September 26, 2004 totaled \$123 million, including \$49 million and \$50 million accounted for using the cost method, respectively.
-Funding commitments related to these investments totaled \$17 million at December 26, 2004, which the Company expects to fund through fiscal 2009.
+Other strategic investments as of March 27, 2005 and September 26, 2004 totaled \$97 million and \$123 million, respectively, including \$52 million and \$50 million accounted for using the cost method, respectively.
+Funding commitments related to these investments totaled \$15 million at March 27, 2005, which the Company expects to fund through fiscal 2009.
 Such commitments are subject to the investees meeting certain conditions; actual equity funding may be in lesser amounts.
 An investee's failure to develop and provide competitive products and services due to lack of financing, market demand or an unfavorable economic environment could adversely affect the value of the Company's investment in the investee.
 There can be no assurance that the investees will be successful in their efforts.